xinkecf35/overthinkingcode/assets/_posts/2021/2021-12-28-experience-with-chalice-part-1.md

 build rules.

 Alas, it was not quite that simple as Please does not yet natively allow one to consume a pip package as a tool/executable.
-Of course, one could just install it to the build agent or a virtualenv and call it a day, but that goes very much against what I wanted to do.
+Of course, one could install it to the build agent or a virtualenv and call it a day, but that goes very much against what I wanted to do.
 In keeping with the spirit of Please, I wanted to make Chalice hermetically available in my build environment.